coolmule0/coolmule0.github.io/Readme.md

 ## Theme

 A Pelican Theme is both a way to style the website as well as rules for handling automated content to put on webpages.
 The styling is handled by `static` folder theme information.
 Information on pages is handled in `templates` folder of the theme.
 Templates are useful to create customised views of articles.
 Pages that use a template have the metadata `template: ...` at the start of the markdown page.

+## Publishing

+Run `make github`, which uses the base `pelicanconf.py` and adjusts production-ready values (such as generating feeds).
+This pushes the output folder to the master branch of the personal page.
+As such:

+### Ensure development is always carried out on a separate branch master.